top of page

 Perched on a hill overlooking Chefchaouen's medina, the Spanish Mosque provides the perfect vantage point to take in the beauty of this colourful town.
 Built in the 1920s, the mosque can be reached via a short but scenic hike that’s well worth it for the views and photographic opportunities.

 Once at the top, you can marvel at the sea of blue and white buildings that blanket Chefchaouen, with the Rif Mountains framing the scene.
-Hiking to the Spanish Mosque is a fantastic opportunity to get a dose of nature if you've been medina hopping the last few days and just need to reconnect with the great outdoors.
+A trail leads from the mosque into the surrounding countryside if you want to venture further afield.

 Best things to do in Chefchaouen